Symphony No. 11 (Shostakovich)

 The Symphony No. 11 in G minor, Op.
 103 (subtitled The Year 1905), by Dmitri Shostakovich was written in 1957 and premiered by the USSR Symphony Orchestra under Natan Rakhlin on 30 October 1957.
 The symphony's subtitle refers to the events of the Russian Revolution of 1905, which the symphony depicts.
-The first performance given outside the Soviet Union took place in London's Royal Festival Hall on 22 January 1958, when Sir Malcolm Sargent conducted the BBC Symphony Orchestra.
+The first performance given outside the Soviet Union took place in London's Royal Festival Hall on 22 January 1958, when Malcolm Sargent conducted the BBC Symphony Orchestra.
 The United States premiere was given by Leopold Stokowski and the Houston Symphony on 7 April 1958.

 The symphony was conceived as a popular piece and proved an instant success in the Soviet Union, his greatest since the Leningrad Symphony 15 years earlier.
 It earned him a Lenin Prize in April 1958.

 Instrumentation

-The symphony is scored for 3 flutes (3rd doubling piccolo), 3 oboes (3rd doubling cor anglais), 3 clarinets (3rd doubling bass clarinet), 3 bassoons (3rd doubling contrabassoon), 4 horns, 3 trumpets, 3 trombones, tuba, timpani, triangle, snare drum, cymbals, orchestral bass drum, tam-tam, xylophone, tubular bells, 2 harps (preferably doubled), celesta and strings.
+The symphony is scored for 3 flutes (3rd doubling piccolo), 3 oboes (3rd doubling cor anglais), 3 clarinets (3rd doubling bass clarinet), 3 bassoons (3rd doubling contrabassoon), 4 horns, 3 trumpets, 3 trombones, tuba, timpani, triangle, snare drum, cymbals, bass drum, tam-tam, xylophone, tubular bells, 2 harps (preferably doubled), celesta and strings.

-It has become common professional performance practice for the tubular bells part (only used at the conclusion of the fourth movement) to be played on 4 large church bells, each chromatically tuned to the four notes required (G, C, B♭ and B♮).
+It has become common professional performance practice for the tubular bells part (only used at the conclusion of the fourth movement) to be played on four large church bells tuned to the notes required (G, C, B♭ and B♮).